shevaukr07/freemarket_sample_71a/README.md

 ### Association
 - belongs_to :user
-- belongs_to :categorie
+- belongs_to :category
 - belongs_to :size
 - belongs_to :commodoty_condition
 - belongs_to :brand
 - belongs_to :shipping_charge
 - belongs_to :shipping_mathod
-- belomgs_to :prefecture
+- belongs_to :prefecture
 - belongs_to :shipping_day
 - has_many :item_images
+- belongs_to_active_hash: prefecture

 ## categoriesテーブル
 |Column|Type|Options|